Waterfall Charts in PowerPoint: The Complete Guide for Consultants

 Type 2: Gap Waterfall (Bridge Chart)#

-Shows the difference between two values—typically actual vs. target or current vs. prior period.
+Shows the difference between two values — typically actual vs. target or current vs. prior period.
+Used for EBITDA bridges, revenue variance analysis, and profit walks.

 Structure: Start Value → Positive Drivers → Negative Drivers → End Value

-Best practice: Order the bars by magnitude.
-Put the largest positive driver first, largest negative driver first in that section.
-This creates a clear visual hierarchy.
+Best practice: Order bars by magnitude.
+Largest positive driver first, largest negative driver first in that section.

 Structure: Prior Period → Volume Effect → Price Effect → Mix Effect → Current Period